Born in the Dominican Republic in 1993, I consider my Latina heritage an integral part of my identity.

 One day in class, some guy mentioned that there was a facility that hosted open gym nights for "parkour" on Saturdays.
 I was instantly intrigued, and went there the very next Saturday.
 The place turned out to be a cheerleading gym with just a springfloor, tumble track, and a couple of vault boxes and mats.
 Despite not knowing what to do or where to start, I quickly became addicted to hucking myself around and basically trying to do a front flip every night.

 I soon became acquainted with the real local parkour practitioners, and began to tag along with them for training sessions, filming and editing video content for their social media channels.

 That's where I met the crazy folks who taught me everything I know and later became my teammates.
-I have been a proud member of Team Rilla Hops since then.
+I have been a proud member of Team Rilla Hops ever since.

 Our core team members. the definition of #squadgoals

 After graduating from Full Sail with a Bachelor's of Science in Film, I spent the next couple of years working a series of degree-related and odd jobs.
 As I went from making soccer videos to selling dog food to editing for Marketing & Relations at Universal Orlando Resort, I took my parkour training more and more seriously with each day that passed.

 My first glimmer of success that didn't involve sitting at a desk (or being in a pet store) occurred when I landed my very first gig- doing a parkour performance for ASICS in New York City!

 Some time after, I landed an ad campaign modeling and doing parkour for Adidas Stellasport SS16 in London!

 As wonderful as those jobs were, I still consider my first big break to have been when I landed the principle role of "Princess Amoura" in the "Eighth Voyage of Sindbad" stunt show at Universal's Islands of Adventure.
 Once I became that princess, other show contracts and performance gigs seemed to almost fall into my lap.